KrishnaKapure/KrishnaKapure/README.md

   📫 Connect with Me

-  💼 LinkedIn
+  💼 LinkedIn: www.linkedin.com/in/krishna-kapure-44b6a0294

-  ✉️ Email: your-email@example.com
+  ✉️ Email: krishnakapurex@gmail.com

-  🌐 Portfolio: your-portfolio-link

 <!--
 **KrishnaKapure/KrishnaKapure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.